 According to Petzl's protocol, lighting distance corresponds to the distance to which a headlamp illuminates at 0.25 lux or more.

 CONSTANT headlamps are equipped with an electronic regulating mechanism that maintains a constant lighting distance for a given amount of time.

 This distance/time association is indicated with the performance information of the headlamp.
 Once the available electric energy is no longer sufficient, the regulation automatically stops.
 In this case, the lighting strength diminishes to survival lighting to allow the user enough time to change the batteries.

-For non-regulated headlamps, lighting distance decreases progressively as the energy source is drained.
+For STANDARD headlamps, lighting distance decreases progressively as the energy source is drained.